zeke/us-counties/readme.md

 > A GeoJSON object containing geometries of every county in the US.

-The data came from https://github.com/jgoodall/us-maps, which was derived from US Census shapefiles.
+Data courtesy of https://github.com/jgoodall/us-maps, which was derived from US Census shapefiles.

-## Performance

-:warning: This module loads a ~170MB JSON object into memory, so your mileage may vary.
-See [server usage](#server-usage) or consider running your process with the v8 `max-old-space-size` flag, like `node -–max-old-space-size=8192 your-file.js`.

 ## Installation

 ```sh
 npm install us-counties
 ```

+:warning: This module loads a ~170MB JSON object into memory, so your mileage may vary.
+See [server usage](#server-usage) or consider running your process with the v8 `max-old-space-size` flag, like `node -–max-old-space-size=8192 your-file.js`.

 ## Programmatic Usage